What Are the Best Apps Created for Dementia Caregivers to Help Organize Schedules?

 Allows you to coordinate care for your loved one and to organize meal deliveries, rides to appointments, and visiting hours, among other things.

 Allows you to manage medications for your loved one.
 Includes reminders, tips, information on drug interactions, and more.
-Can also include health care providers on the account.
+You can also include health care providers on the account.

 Offers help for caregivers to manage self-care, including guided meditations, tools to track your mood, and resources for reducing stress.